 Real estate is a challenging but exciting business that requires knowledge, talent, and organization to succeed.
 Most real estate investors are ecstatic about buying and selling properties.
 The deals keep the heart pumping.
+Good real estate accounting practices are essential to ensure your financials are in order and to measure progress against cash flow, net worth, and profit and loss benchmarks.
 However, if you want to profit as a real estate investor, you need to keep a close eye on your financials.

 Real estate accounting isn’t fun, but it’s critical.
 It helps you measure your progress against cash flow, net worth, and profit and loss benchmarks.
 It enables you to understand which properties are performing well and which are performing poorly.
 Good accounting also keeps your books in order so that you can borrow money if you need to take advantage of an opportunity quickly.
 It also makes filing your taxes more accessible and can help you maximize your deductions.